Zimbabwe's 2014 Bond Coins

-At the unveiling of the coins, the RBZ governor John Mangudya said that Zimbabwe made the mistake of going 100 percent dollarization without leaving room for small change, hence the introduction of the bond coins was aimed at addressing the small change gap.
+At the unveiling of the coins, the RBZ Governor John Mangudya said that Zimbabwe made the mistake of going 100 percent dollarization without leaving room for small change, hence the introduction of the bond coins was aimed at addressing the small change gap.

-The introduction of the Bond coins was widely believed to be a gradual introduction of the Zimbabwe's own currency which was abandoned 2009 after a decade of hyperinflation, in favour of a multi-currency regime dominated by the US dollar and South African Rand.
+The introduction of the Bond coins was widely believed to be a gradual introduction of the Zimbabwe's own currency which was abandoned in 2009 after a decade of hyperinflation, in favour of a multi-currency regime dominated by the US dollar and South African Rand.
 Mangudya however denied this was the introduction of the local currency in disguise, saying such a move would be "economic suicide".
 The governor said it would take about 4 to 5 years for the local currency to be reintroduced.
 There were also underlying fears that the new set of coins would face stiff resistance from the public and informal traders who were unsure of the government's intentions.
 The government went on to launch the coins regardless of some of the concerns that had been raised.